Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 “You can save your relationship and avoid a lot of cussing and profuse sweating by taking a few minutes to consider a few things,” says interior designer Arlene Lord of Lord Designs.

 “There are several important measurements to keep in mind when buying a new sofa online.
-Make sure you measure the length, depth and area around the sofa in the space you will be placing the sofa in your home,” says interior designer Caitlyn Davidian, who serves on the advisory board for Home Life Digest.
+Make sure you measure the length, depth, and area around the sofa in the space you will be placing the sofa in your home,” says interior designer Caitlyn Davidian, who serves on the advisory board for Home Life Digest.

 Length/Width: You should measure the width of your sofa using the widest points — this tends to be from arm to arm.

 Depth: The depth is a really important measurement to know.
 The way to measure sofa depth is from the outside edge of the back of the seat all the way to the front of the sofa.
+Often you'll see two measures for depth: one for overall sofa depth and one for seat depth (which tells you how large the actual sitting space is).
+It can also be worth checking the depth of the back cushion so you know how they impact the seat depth.

 — and a breakdown of the measurements shown: